-I’m determined to be a strong voice for everyone in Canterbury, Whitstable and the villages, whether or not they voted for me.
+I will continue to be a strong voice for everyone in Canterbury, Whitstable and the villages, whether or not they voted for me.
 I will campaign on the issues that matter most to you.
-My priorities in parliament are:
+My priorities for 2023 include: